dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 |SubB_B2_tool_results1|

-*The boundaries and names shown, and the designations used on this map do not imply official endorsement or acceptance by the United Nations.*

 |SubB_B2_tool_results2|

-Important Note: Be careful if using this same table for other time periods as it is based on transitions between two specified time periods.
+***Important Note**: Be careful if using this same table for other time periods as it is based on transitions between two specified time periods.
 E.g., in this case 2000 and 2015.
 There may be other possible transitions that are not present in this time period but may be possible for other years.
-Therefore, before using this transitions matrix for other time periods either check for missing entries and manually add them to this table or generate a new transitions table for the new time period.
+Therefore, before using this transitions matrix for other time periods either check for missing entries and manually add them to this table or generate a new transitions table for the new time period.*

 **Tool B2 model diagram**